*Exploring open awareness*

 The nature of all is Brahman,

-all is Buddha nature,
+all is Buddha nature.

-in all thoughts,
+In all thoughts,

 in all sounds,